Philosophical skepticism: Criticism

 A closely related objection sees philosophical skepticism as an "idle academic exercise" or a "waste of time".
 This is often based on the idea that, because of its initial implausibility and distance from everyday life, it has little or no practical value.
 In this regard, Arthur Schopenhauer compares the position of radical skepticism to a border fortress that is best ignored: it is impregnable but its garrison does not pose any threat since it never sets foot outside the fortress.
 One defense of philosophical skepticism is that it has had important impacts on the history of philosophy at large and not just among skeptical philosophers.
 This is due to its critical attitude, which remains a constant challenge to the epistemic foundations of various philosophical theories.
 It has often provoked creative responses from other philosophers when trying to modify the affected theory to avoid the problem of skepticism.

 According to Pierre Le Morvan, there are two very common negative responses to philosophical skepticism.
 The first understands it as a threat to all kinds of philosophical theories and strives to disprove it.
 According to the second, philosophical skepticism is a useless distraction and should better be avoided altogether.
 Le Morvan himself proposes a positive third alternative: to use it as a philosophical tool in a few selected cases to overcome prejudices and foster practical wisdom.

 History of Western skepticism

 Ancient Greek skepticism

 Ancient Greek skeptics were not "skeptics" in the contemporary sense of selective, localized doubt.
 Their concerns were epistemological, noting that truth claims could not be adequately supported, and psychotherapeutic, noting that beliefs caused mental perturbation.

 The Western tradition of systematic skepticism goes back at least as far as Pyrrho of Elis (b. c.
 360 BCE) and arguably to Xenophanes (b. c.
 570 BCE).
 Parts of skepticism also appear among the "5th century sophists [who] develop forms of debate which are ancestors of skeptical argumentation.
 They take pride in arguing in a persuasive fashion for both sides of an issue."

 In Hellenistic philosophy, Pyrrhonism and Academic Skepticism were the two schools of skeptical philosophy.
-Subsequently, the words Academic and Pyrrhonist were often be used to mean skeptic.
+Subsequently, the words Academic and Pyrrhonist were often used to mean skeptic.